hammerztein/signup-form/README.md

 - Semantic HTML
 - Pseudo-classes
 - Flexbox design
+- `pattern` attribute

 ## What I Learned

 - How to validate using HTML
 - How to use `:valid` and `:invalid` pseudo-classes
 - How to create custom checkboxes
+- How to use basic RegEx and `pattern` attribute on input fields

 ## Acknowledgments